dhall-lang/dhall-lang/docs/howtos/How-to-translate-recursive-code-to-Dhall.md

 rigorously the meaning of recursive types written in Haskell as `data T = F T`.

 The second step is to apply `unroll` to the value on which we need to use pattern matching.
 The result will be a value of type `F C`, which will be typically a union type.
-Then we can use the ordinary pattern matching (`merge` in Dhall) on values of that type.
+With values of that type, we can just use the ordinary pattern matching (`merge` in Dhall).

 This technique allows us to translate `isSingleLeaf` and `headMaybe` to Dhall.
 Let us look at some examples.